-Narrandera, Barellan, Grong Grong and surrounds
+Narrandera, Barellan, Grong Grong and Surrounds

 Narrandera-Water-Tower.png